-Masala’s are an essential ingredient in any Indian recipe.
-Many people think there is only one Garam Masala(which is a perfect blend of specific spices,namely,cloves,cinamom,cardamom,bayleaves,cumin,peppercorns and so on,roasted and ground to powder) for many, but in reality every local cuisine in India has their own secret blend ,specifically used in respective traditional recipes.
+Masala’s are quintessential to Indian cuisine.
+Many think there is only one type of Garam Masala(which is a blend of specific spices,namely,cloves,cinamom,cardamom,bayleaves,cumin,peppercorns and so on,roasted and ground to powder) for many, but actually every cuisine, every household and every local cuisine in India has their own secret blend of masala’s.They are specifically used in the traditional recipes. some also require to ground the masala fresh for a particular recipe.
 The year round of Masala is ground and given to me by my mother.
 It is used only a pinch or two as it is very strong and hence a small quantity also goes on for many days.
 I use it in any non-veg or some vegetables.
 I don’t use any other garam masala as this has a very strong flavor and very nice aroma.
 This is my mom’s recipe and she quits coconut, sesame and poppy seeds as they leave oil when drinded and hence the masala will not last for many days and will smell oily when kept for many days.

 What do we need: - (For approximately 100 gms of Masala)